What is baptism?

 The New Testament portrays baptism as two things: a sign of entrance into Jesus’s church through his death and resurrection, and a symbol of the Holy Spirit washing away our sins.

-Baptism is a naming ceremony and a reminder of the high calling to which we have been named.
+Baptism is a reminder of the high calling to which we have been named.
 As one is baptized, that baptism represents a new identity and a new family name, the name of our Father in heaven.
 Baptism sets us apart from the world and is a constant reminder of our calling to give ourselves to the mission of God.
+It signifies that we have been washed clean by the blood of Christ, we have been buried with him in his death, and we have been raised with him to new life (Romans 6).

 Reformers used the phrase “improving upon your baptism” because baptism is something to live up to – it's something to always remember.
 It’s not just a symbol of getting into the kingdom, but a reminder about what it means to live as a citizen of the kingdom.
 It reminds us that we have been sealed with the heavenly imprint of our Father and that we belong to him.